Code-Institute-Submissions/GarethJohn-Resume-and-Portfolio/README.md

 ![Website Resume page](https://github.com/GazzaJ/GarethJohn-Resume-and-Portfolio/blob/master/readme-images/user-story-3.png "Website resume page")

 4. **_As a_** Recruiter, **_I need to_** quickly establish if the candidate has the required skills and experience; **_in order to_** increase my chances of successfully placing the candidate with my portfolio of clients.
-  - The 'Portfolio' page contains a brief description of projects compoleted and a hyperlink to the live project.
+  - The 'Portfolio' page contains a brief description of projects completed and a hyperlink to the live project.
 ![Website Portfolio page](https://github.com/GazzaJ/GarethJohn-Resume-and-Portfolio/blob/master/readme-images/user-story-4.png)

 ### **The 5 Planes of UX** <a name="planes"></a>